note: this page is quite old and some of it is wrong, it really needs an update

 Super A'can

 A Taiwanese 16-bit console, only had about ten games released for it - much rarer than the Supervision, and never saw distribution outside its home country.
-Chances of it being emulated in the near future are pretty slim, and I doubt I'll ever own a real one, so there's not much I can say that hasn't already been said elsewhere.
+Chances of it being emulated in the near future are pretty slim (obviously, since I wrote that, it has been), and I doubt I'll ever own a real one, so there's not much I can say that hasn't already been said elsewhere.
+Some more info here, mostly translated from Chinese sources.

 Mega Duck

-Seemingly a Game Boy clone, but not directly compatible - most of Sachen's Game Boy games were released for this system individually before being compiled into standard GB multicarts.
+Seemingly a Game Boy clone (or at least very closely based on it), but not directly compatible - most of Sachen's Game Boy games were released for this system individually before being compiled into standard GB multicarts.
 A computer-ish thing based on the Mega Duck hardware was also released, which is apparently compatible with existing Mega Duck games as well as its own educational software.

 Gamate